ngamorg/vacci-nation/README.md

 (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

 > * What is the relationship between social attitudes with respect to vaccination and the dynamics of epidemic episodes?
-> * What is the influence of health policy in social planner games in relation to the laissez faire results in the presence of strong beliefs against immunization?
+> * What is the influence of health policy in relation to the laissez faire results in the presence of strong individual beliefs against immunization?

 ## Expected Results